Warner Bros. Studio Tour Hollywood: Public tours

 In 1972, Warner Bros. faced financial hardships and signed a deal with Columbia Pictures, which was also struggling.
-They combined to create The Burbank Studios, a joint venture where they would share studio space.
+They combined to create The Burbank Studios, a joint venture in which they shared studio space.
 In 1973, the new company opened a public-facing Tour Department.
 Dick Mason was assigned to manage the new operation.
 All tours required an advanced reservation and cost $3.

 Mason's department included seven tour guides, and tours were limited to twelve people at a time.
-Tours were unscripted but included the back lots, sound stages, and prop house depending on availability.
+Tours were unscripted but included the back lot sets, sound stages, and prop house, depending on availability.
 Without a budget for advertising, news spread by word-of-mouth.
 The tour proved popular due to its unscripted nature and saw 15,000 guests a year.

-As compared to the Universal tour, Dick Mason was interested in educating the public about filmmaking: "The entire tour is practical.
+As compared to the Universal tour, Dick Mason was interested in educating the public about film making: "The entire tour is practical.
 There are no demonstrations or simulations.
 We're catering to families and kids.
 We just want to give insight to a business most people have misunderstandings about."
 The tours departed about four times a day and were around three hours.

 In 1990, The Burbank Studios dissolved, and Warner Bros. reclaimed the rest of the studio from Columbia Pictures when Columbia moved to the former Metro-Goldwyn-Mayer lot in Culver City.
-The Tour Department was relocated into a building next to the studio's Gate 4 on Hollywood Way which allowed the public to inquire about the tour without needing a pass.
-It shared the space with a Studio Store.
+The Tour Department was relocated into a building next to the studio's Gate 4 on Hollywood Way, allowing the public to inquire about the tour without needing a pass and also shared the space with a Studio Store.

 VIP Studio Tours

-Dick Mason retired from Warner Bros. in 2000 and Danny Kahn assumed leadership of the Tour Department.
+Dick Mason retired from Warner Bros. in 2000, and Danny Kahn assumed leadership of the Tour Department.
 Kahn moved the location of the tour to an office building previously occupied by Columbia Pictures across the street from Gate 5.
-He successfully pushed to increase the frequency of the tours but kept the size of the tour groups small and unscripted nature.
+He increased the frequency of tours but retained the small group sizes and unscripted nature.
 The tour became more streamlined and began more aggressive advertising.

 Warner Bros.
 Studio Tour Hollywood

-In 2015, the tour rebranded itself with the launch of Stage 48: Script to Screen.
+In 2015, the tour re-branded itself with the launch of Stage 48: Script to Screen.
 The expanded tour uses a new name, a new logo, and newer tour carts.